brionmario/html-starter/README.md

 ### For Development

 Execute the following command to build your files in the development mode.
-A new folder called `temp` will be created and the artifacts will be saved there.
+A new folder called `dev` will be created and the artifacts will be saved there.

 ```bash
 npm run build:dev